AdaptivMCP/AdaptivMCP/docs/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 - Start from structured JSON, not a quoted blob.
   - ✅ `{"path": "src/app.py", "replacement": "Line 1\nLine 2"}`
   - ❌ `"{\"path\": \"src/app.py\", \"replacement\": \"Line 1\\nLine 2\"}"`
+- Build arguments in this order to avoid over-escaping:
+  1. Write the JSON object with real newlines and double quotes only where JSON requires them.
+  2. Add escapes for double quotes *inside* string values, not around the whole payload.
+  3. Avoid `\n` escapes inside values unless the tool explicitly expects them; prefer literal newlines or arrays.
+  4. Run `validate_tool_args` (or `validate_json_string` for big blobs) before write-tagged tools to catch stray quotes.
 - Prefer real newlines or arrays of lines instead of `\n`-filled strings when the tool accepts them.
   - For patch tools, use multiline strings or `sections` arrays rather than sprinkling `\n` escapes.
 - Escape double quotes only inside JSON string values.